Epicodus-Curriculum/pre-work-full-stack/0k_final_capstone_project.md

 Listed below is an outline of capstone-related events that occur in the React course.
 The bolded titles below correspond to the names of each learning section within the React course.

-* **Functional Programming:** Begin brainstorming ideas, [learn about deadlines and resources](https://new.learnhowtoprogram.com/react-classic/functional-programming-with-javascript/capstone-timeline-deadlines-and-brainstorming-homework), and review the [MVP](https://new.learnhowtoprogram.com/react/functional-programming-with-javascript/capstone-planning-the-minimum-viable-product) (Minimum Viable Product).
+* **Functional Programming:** Early Capstone Planning happens during the first section of the React course.
+Here, you'll start brainstorming ideas and get comfortable with coming up with application ideas.

-* **React Fundamentals:** Narrow down your ideas for your capstone, and learn about the [capstone sign-up and proposal](https://new.learnhowtoprogram.com/react/react-fundamentals/independent-capstone-project-sign-up-and-proposal) that you will complete during the React with Redux course section.
+* **Building an API:** Narrow down your ideas for your capstone, and learn about the [MVP](https://new.learnhowtoprogram.com/react/functional-programming-with-javascript/capstone-planning-the-minimum-viable-product) (Minimum Viable Product).
+Teachers will be able to provide you with feedback and resources on how to accomplish your ideas, and let you know if there are any items to consider.

-* **React with Redux:** Share your capstone idea on a public "capstone sign-up" board (shared within your cohort).
-Then, your normally scheduled time to complete an independent coding project will be spent working on your capstone.
-As part of your first work session on your capstone, you will complete and turn in your capstone proposal.
-Your instructors will review your proposal and give feedback as needed.

-* **React with NoSQL:** Your normally scheduled time to complete an independent coding project will be spent working on your capstone project.

-* **React with APIs:** Your normally scheduled time to complete an independent coding project will be spent working on your capstone project.
+* **Self-Guided Study: Weeks 1-4:** You will explore extended concepts of your own choosing that will allow you to specialize in certain aspects of development that interests you.
+You'll be welcome to take ideas that you learn here to implement them in your capstone, or even allow your capstone idea influence what extended concepts you wish to spend time learning.

-* **Independent Capstone:** You will spend this entire course section working on your capstone.
+* **Independent Capstone: Weeks 1-3:** You will spend this entire course section working on your capstone.
 On the last day of class, you will present your capstone project to classmates and then turn it in as your final independent coding project.